Dr. Lonnie G. Johnson

 Chief Operating Officer

 Susan is responsible for Project Management of the JTEC, as well as company communications.
 Prior to JTEC, Susan worked in Corporate Communications, PR and Project Management for several startup technology firms in Atlanta.
-She holds a Bachelors degree in Electrical Engineering degree from Georgia Tech.
+She holds a Bachelors degree in Electrical Engineering from Georgia Tech.

 Susan Nicholson